A Theory of Dichotomous Valuation with Applications to Variable Selection: Evaluation of Candidate Predictors

-As $\psi[v;\mu]$ is linear and satisfies the dummy player property, it is not surprising that $\psi[v;\mu]$ equals $\Psi[v]$ for some particular class of symmetric $\mu$ when (\ref{eq:totality}) holds.
-Theorem \ref{thm:sv} specifically figures out these special distributions.
+As $\psi[v;\mu]$ is linear and satisfies the dummy player property, it is not surprising that $\psi[v;\mu]$ equals $\Psi[v]$ for some particular class of symmetric $\mu$.
+With equation (\ref{eq:totality}), Theorem \ref{thm:sv} accurately figures out these peculiar distributions.
 As shown in the theorem and its corollary, $\mu$ is not even unique.
-In deriving the proof, moreover, we assume neither $v(\emptyset) = 0$, nor monotonicity of $v$, nor superadditivity of $v$ (i.e., $v(S \cup T) \ge v(S)+v(T)$ for any disjoint subsets $S$ and $T$ of $\mathbb{N}$).
+In deriving the proofs, we assume neither $v(\emptyset) = 0$, nor monotonicity of $v$, nor super-additivity of $v$ (i.e., $v(S \cup T) \ge v(S)+v(T)$ for any disjoint subsets $S$ and $T$ of $\mathbb{N}$).
 All these assumptions are highly artificial in a practical data modeling situation.
-For example, let $v(T)$ be the F-statistic when we model $Y$ by the linear regression using regressors in $T$.
+For example, if $v(T)$ is the F-statistic when modeling $Y_j$ by the regressors in $T$, then neither $v(\emptyset)=0$ nor super-additivity is a valid assumption.

 In the game theory literature, the Banzhzf value (1965) does not satisfy (\ref{eq:totality}).
 It is defined as